randymized/composable-middleware/README.md

 - 3: Connect normal
 - 4: Connect error-handling

+Error-handling middleware is skipped unless an error was passed to the `next` function.
+Normal middleware is skipped if there is an error.

 Although not a convention shared by other middleware containers, this package calls all middleware serving a given request with the same `this` object.
 It should thus be possible to attach an attribute to `this` in one middleware function and access it in a different middleware function serving the same request.

 ## Contributing